By: Author John Cunningham. Published: 2021/07/04 at 6:59 am

 In my workshop, I see a ton of pressure washers in for repair.
-Many suffer from broken pull cords and customers usually describe a similar type fault – stiff or hard to crank over the motor, faulty pull cords, etc.
+Many suffer from broken pull cords, and customers usually describe a similar type of fault – stiff or hard to crank over the motor, faulty pull cords, etc.

 Of course, we know that’s not the problem.
 In the majority of cases, it’s an incorrect starting procedure which is the root cause of both the stiff pull cord and the disproportionate number of snapped pull cords.

-The stiffness you experience in the cord is a good thing, it means the pump is doing its job, it’s building pressure.
-Building pressure is tough work, the more you pull over the motor, the harder it is to pull the cord.
-An engine won’t start unless the engine turns over fast enough to fire the spark plug, that’s about 300 rpm.
+The stiffness you experience in the cord is a good thing; it means the pump is doing its job; it’s building pressure.
+Building pressure is tough work; the more you pull over the motor, the harder it is to pull the cord.
+An engine won’t start unless the engine turns over fast enough to fire the spark plug, which is about 300 rpm.
 Obviously, that’s not going to be possible with all that pressure built up inside the pump.

 The Correct Power Washer Starting Procedure

-Before starting any engine it’s a great practice to check the oil level and adjust if necessary.
+Before starting any engine, it’s a great practice to check the oil level and adjust it if necessary.
 I advise my customers to check the oil with every gas fill.

 Here’s the correct starting procedure in a little more detail: